What this notice is about

-We sent you this notice because you claimed an exemption for yourself and someone else also claimed you as a dependent exemption for the same tax year on another tax return.
+You claimed an exemption for yourself, but someone else claimed you as a dependent exemption for the same tax year on another tax return.

 You can’t claim an exemption for yourself if someone else is entitled to take an exemption for you as his or her dependent.

 - Review the rules for claiming each dependent or qualifying child in Publication 501, Exemptions, Standard Deduction, and Filing Information.
 After reviewing the rules:

-- If you don’t meet the rules to qualify as someone's dependent, you don’t need to contact us or take any action.
+- If you don’t qualify as someone's dependent, you don’t need to contact us or take any action.